jonathanknowles/monoidmap/README.md

 >
 > However, certain operations still need to differentiate between the empty and non-empty case, and it's still necessary to handle each case specially.
 >
-> For example, the [`alterWithKey`](https://hackage.haskell.org/package/multi-containers/docs/Data-Multimap.html#v:alterWithKey) operation detects if the updated list is empty, and if so, performs a deletion instead of an insertion:
+> For example, the [`alterWithKey`][`MultiMap.alterWithKey`] operation detects if the updated list is empty, and if so, performs a deletion instead of an insertion:
 >
 > ```hs
 > alterWithKey :: Ord k => (k -> [a] -> [a]) -> k -> Multimap k a -> Multimap k a